 The Firefighter Steven Coakley Foundation

-The charter of the foundation is to provide educational scholarships, donate funds and/or equipment to local emergency services to increase the safety of the public and first responders, and hold an annual memorial weekend to honor Firefighter Steven Coakley, FDNY Engine 217 & those lost on 9/11.
+The charter of the foundation is to provide educational scholarships, donate funds and equipment to local emergency services to increase the safety of the public and first responders, and hold the Flags of Remembrance event to honor firefighter Steven Coakley, FDNY Engine 217, and those lost on 9/11.

 About Steven Coakley

 Steven Coakley was an FDNY firefighter at Engine 217 and the brother of Kara Walker.
 Steve was killed on 9/11/2001 during the line of duty climbing the twin towers to save lives.
-Kara’s family lives in Waxhaw, NC and with her husband Edmund, 4 daughters and a fun bunch of tireless board members — has helped keep the memory of 9/11 and Steve’s sacrifice going strong.
+Kara and Edmund Walker started the Foundation in Charlotte in 2002 along with their four daughters.
+The support of a fun bunch of tireless board members and strong community support — has helped keep the memory of 9/11 and Steve’s sacrifice going strong.

-Steve had a home in Madeira Beach, Florida near Tampa and loved spending time there.
-There has a been an annual Foundation event at Maderia Beach to enjoy the location and memory of Steve.
+Steve had a home in Madeira Beach, Florida, near Tampa, and loved spending time there.
+There has been an annual Foundation event at Madeira Beach to enjoy the location and memory of Steve.